fhunleth/qt-rectangles/README.md

 2. Copy [qmake.conf](assets/qmake.conf) to `$QT/mkspecs/linux-g++`

+3. Uninstall any X11 dev libraries.
+They seemed to confuse Qt's `./configure` script and since I didn't want them to link in anyway, I removed them.
+This was a manual process of running `apt list --installed | grep -- -dev`, looking for the X11 ones and then uninstalling them.

-3. Run `./configure  -eglfs -no-xcb -no-xcb-xlib -no-nis -opensource -confirm-license -no-qml-debug -no-linuxfb -no-gif -opengl es2 -no-pch`
+4. Run `./configure  -eglfs -no-xcb -no-xcb-xlib -no-nis -opensource -confirm-license -no-qml-debug -no-linuxfb -no-gif -opengl es2 -no-pch`
    (See log at bottom)

-4. Run `make`
+5. Run `make`

-5. Come back tomorrow
+6. Come back tomorrow

 ## Running